dyweb/gommon/README.md

   - log v1 is entirely modeled after logrus, entry contains log information with methods like `Info`, `Infof`
 - [apex/log](https://github.com/apex/log) for log handlers
   - log v2's handler is inspired by apex/log, but we didn't use entry and chose to pass multiple parameters to explicitly state what a handler should handle
-- [uber-go/zap](https://github.com/uber-go/zap) for serialize log fields without using `fmt.Sprintf`
+- [uber-go/zap](https://github.com/uber-go/zap) for serialize log fields without using `fmt.Sprintf` and use `strconv` directly
-  - we didn't go that extreme as Zap or ZeroLog for zero allocation, performance is not optimized for now
+  - we didn't go that extreme as Zap or ZeroLog for zero allocation, performance is not our goal for now
 - [spf13/cast](https://github.com/spf13/cast) for cast, it is used by Viper
 - [spf13/viper](https://github.com/spf13/viper/) for config
   - looking up config via string key makes type system useless, so we always marshal entire config file to a single struct
-    - it also make refactor easier
+    - it also makes refactor easier
 - [Requests](http://docs.python-requests.org/en/master/) for requests
 - [benbjohnson/tmpl](https://github.com/benbjohnson/tmpl) for go template generator
   - first saw it in [influxdata/influxdb](https://github.com/influxdata/influxdb/blob/master/tsdb/engine/tsm1/encoding.gen.go.tmpl)